Concussion Injury Claims for Compensation

 Compensation for personal injury claims is split into special and general damages.

 General damages – This refers to any compensation awarded to you for your suffering, loss of amenity and pain.
-In order to calculate this amount, we look at previous cases which are similar to yours, alongside guidelines that are issued to judges who determine outcomes of such claims when they go to court.
+In order to calculate this amount, we look at previous cases which are similar to yours, alongside guidelines that are issued to judges who determine the outcome of such claims when they go to court.

 Special damages – Special damages refer to direct financial losses that you might have incurred as a result of your injuries.
 These include things such as loss of earnings up to the settlement, travel costs, medical costs or the costs of care provided to you.